SEED THE VOTE

 We believe in us, in the voice and dignity of all people.
 Seed the Vote became a volunteer powerhouse to help defeat Trump and flip the Senate.
 Then we turned that people power to organizing in the 2022 midterm elections and the Georgia runoff.

 We are committed to supporting the work of grassroots groups who are leading the way on key federal election fights and growing our movements for the long-term.
 We recruit, train and support volunteers to knock doors and make calls with these organizations.
 Sign up here to get involved in our ongoing work in 2023.

 Who Do We Work With?

-In Georgia we partnered with the New Georgia Project Action Fund, Asian American Advocacy Fund PAC“, Showing up for Racial Justice, Mijente PAC / GLAHR Action Network, and UNITE HERE.
+In Georgia in 2021 we partnered with the New Georgia Project Action Fund, Asian American Advocacy Fund PAC“, Showing up for Racial Justice, Mijente PAC / GLAHR Action Network, and UNITE HERE.
 We made calls and organized on-the-ground delegations to get out the vote ahead of the Senate run-off election.

 In Arizona we partnered with LUCHA, who fought SB1070, took down Sheriff Arpaio, and are building the power of Latinx communities.
 We also partnered with UNITE/HERE Local 11.
 Our volunteer power helped make it possible for the progressive coalition in Arizona to make over 19 million calls and knock over 1 million doors.

 In Florida, we partnered with the New Florida Majority, who focus on building electoral power with communities our political systems have marginalized.
 Seed the Vote helped New Florida Majority and their coalition Florida for All have over one million conversations with voters leading up to the election.